Mental health and burnout: a guide for self-employed trades

 How can I recognise the early signs of burnout?

 Pay attention to changes in your mood, energy levels, and satisfaction in work.
 Increased irritability or physical symptoms might also be signals.
+If you find yourself feeling overwhelmed by tasks you previously handled easily, it may be time to assess your workload.

 What should I do if a client is stressing me out?

 Set clear boundaries, such as defined working hours and response times.
 Communication is key to managing client expectations effectively.
+If a client becomes particularly challenging, consider discussing the issues calmly and offering solutions that work for both of you.

 How can I manage slow business periods financially?

 Develop an emergency fund during busier times to bridge the gaps.
 Consider offering promotions or diversifying services during lean periods.
+You might also explore partnerships with related businesses to cross-refer clients and maintain a steady workflow.

 What resources are available if I'm struggling mentally?

 Reach out to organisations like Mates in Mind, Mind, and Samaritans or contact the Construction Industry Helpline.
+These resources offer support and guidance tailored to the unique challenges faced by tradespeople.

 How can I improve cash flow predictability?

 Utilise tools such as the invoice generator and maintain regular invoicing practices to ensure steady cash flow.
+Building a rapport with clients can also encourage prompt payments, as they are more likely to respect someone they trust.

 Ready to get started?